Family & Upbringing

 Juan’s family has always been an integral part of the Aurora community.
 He was raised with a strong faith tradition and belief in community service.
 His mother, Wanda, is the Vice President of the Association for Individual Development (A.I.D.) in Aurora, working to improve the quality of life for the disabled community.
 She has served on the board of numerous community organizations including, YWCA, Easter Seals, and the Visiting Nurses Association.
 Juan’s father, Larry, owned LT’S Restaurant in Aurora for over 25 years and was a founding member of the African-American Chamber of Commerce.
 Juan developed his entrepreneurial spirit by working in his dad’s restaurant as a youngster and his desire to serve others by working with the disabled community at A.I.D. during the summer in college.
 Juan grew up as a member of Gayles Memorial Missionary Baptist Church in Aurora where he was baptized.
 As a child, he was a member of the church choir, usher board, and the youth department.

 Juan is a graduate of Morehouse College in Atlanta, GA.
 He later received his J.D. and a Master of Arts degree in Educational Policy from the University of Illinois in Champaign-Urbana.
-Juan has completed course work to receive a Master of Arts degree in Religious Studies from the University of Chicago School of Divinity.
+An ordained Baptist minister, Juan also earned a Master of Arts degree in Religious Studies from the University of Chicago School of Divinity.
 On September 13, 2008, Juan married the love of his life, Angela Nicole Clay, who is from Silver Spring, MD.
 Angie has become an integral part of the Aurora community and in 2016 she made history by becoming the first African American woman to be elected to the Kane County Board where she serves as the Vice Chair of the Board.
 Juan and Angie are proud members of St. John AME Church in Aurora where he serves as the Minister for Social Justice.

 Service to Community

+Juan was appointed Aurora Township Clerk in August of 2020 after first being elected Township Clerk in 2005.
+He was the first African American to be elected to an Aurora Township office and the first Democrat ever to serve as Township Clerk.
 Juan has always had a passion to serve his Aurora community.
 While in law school, he successfully ran for the West Aurora School Board, commuting 120 miles each way every weekend during the campaign.
 At the age of twenty-five (25), Juan became the youngest person ever elected to the West Aurora School Board and became the first African American ever re-elected to the school board in 1999.
 While on the school board, Juan served as Chairman of the Board’s Personnel Committee.
-In 2005, he was elected Aurora Township Clerk becoming the first African American to be elected in Aurora Township and the first Democrat ever to serve as Aurora Township Clerk.
-Juan has also served as Chairman of the Aurora Township Democratic Party.
+Juan also served as Chairman of the Aurora Township Democratic Party from 2014-16.

 Juan is also a past board member of the Community Renewal Society, the Illinois Campaign for Political Reform, the University of Illinois College of Education Board of Visitors and the University of Illinois College of Law Alumni Association.